Nethracs/Rameses/README.md

 step6:Exit on filling the row,column and diagonal and print Exit message Game over

-#steps to run the code
+#Steps to run the code

 Input format, for a 3X3 grid,